rcompos/kubespray-and-pray/README.md

 ## Description ##

-Deploy Kubernetes clusters on virtual machines or baremetal (i.e. physical servers) using Kubespray and Ansible.
+Deploy on-premises Kubernetes clusters on virtual machines or baremetal (i.e. physical servers) using Kubespray and Ansible.
 Default storage class provided by GlusterFS hyper-converged storage.
 Whether you're in your datacenter or on your laptop, you can build Kubernetes clusters for evaluation, development or production.
 All you need to bring to the table is a few machines to run the cluster.

 __Kubernetes Node Operating Systems Supported:__